conormgomes/liatrio-exercise/README.md

 **4/18/24**

 Goal today is to refine the GitHub actions to correctly label Docker image versions and also to behave differently on a main branch push vs a manual run.
 I also need to figure out why all 7 tests are failing with an ECONNREFUSED.

+Spent a while trying to find a way to iterate a GitHub repo variable without success.
+Decided to just use date/time to tag Docker images.